furkantekkartal/HomeMadeKahoot/README.md

 ## 🛠️ Manual Commands

-If you prefer to run commands manually:
+**Note:** These commands are optional. `Run_All.ps1` handles everything automatically, but you can run individual environments manually if needed:

 ### Local Environment
 ```powershell